Maximelel/Maximelel/README.md

 # 👋 Hi, I'm Maxime!

 Welcome to my GitHub!
-I'm a Data Sciencist passionate about using AI to improve Education.
+I'm a Data Scientist passionate about using AI to improve Education.

 ## 🚀 About Me

-- 🎓 Currently a Data sciencist at Fab AI
+- 🎓 Currently a Data Scientist at Fab AI

 ## 🛠️ Tech Stack